-Selected upper class cadets are enrolled in AS-400: Management of the Cadet Corps.
-The fourth year emphasizes career opportunities in civilian life and the military.
-A comprehensive organization and management project is part of this course.
+Students will be required to abide by the dress and grooming standards as mandated by the cadet handbook/ROTC regulations management project is part of this course.
 Leadership education covers the principles of job search, the interview process, and job survival skills.
 Cadets learn how to seek funding for college.
 Special emphasis is placed on cadet corps management.